 We work to restore and conserve tropical ecosystems.
 Our focus is on restoration of Savannah Grasslands and tropical thorn forest.
-Adavi’s nursery of indigenous wild plants provides hundreds of seeds and saplings every year towards restoration efforts.
+Adavi’s nursery of indigenous wild plants provides seeds and saplings every year towards restoration efforts.

 Adavi works to reconnect people to nature through experiential learning.
 This includes conducting camps, workshops and trainings.
 Adavi creates and distributes educational materials in English, Kannada and Telugu.
 The objective is to rebuild or strengthen a culture of nature appreciation especially amongst children, youth, farmers and persons with disabilities.

-Siddharth Rao is a conservation biologist and a founding Trustee of the adavi trust.
-Siddharth holds a master’s degree in Ecology and has over seventeen years of experience working in various capacities spanning conservation practice, wildlife research and media.
+Siddharth Rao is a conservation biologist and a founding trustee of the adavi trust.
+Siddharth holds a master’s degree in Ecology and has over eighteen years of experience working in various capacities spanning conservation practice, wildlife research and media.
 His work focuses on restoration ecology, community led conservation, environmental justice, carnivore ecology, markets for conservation and conservation outreach and education.
 Siddharth is a 2015 Kinship Conservation Fellow.

 Molly is primarily concerned with promoting organic farming and nutritional security, awareness building and education on nature and sustainability with rural communities.
 She has over a decade working in various sectors spanning organic farming, traditional food systems, nutritional security, women’s rights, sustainability and conservation.
 Molly is also a founding trustee of adavi.

 Naren Sreenivasan is a conservation biologist with formal training in wildlife biology and management with a masters degree from Wageningen University.
 His research interests lie in fresh water ecology herpetology and small mammals.
 As a part of his master’s degree, naren conducted dietary studies on elephants in South Africa and managed a team of consultants in designing a biodiversity enhancing ‘nomadic lodge’, as an experimental concept for a Dutch based eco-tourism company.
 Currently, he is the lead researcher for the Wildlife Association of South India, engaged in bringing the iconic humpback mahseer back from the brink of extinction.
-Naren is a founding Trustee of adavi.
+Naren is a trustee of adavi.